Night0509Star/KIss-2.1/README.md

 2. KISS Mask Circles

-Each corner of the site displays a circle representing a band member:
+Each corner displays a circle representing a band member:

 Starchild